Back to RAV

 Drag and Drop

 Drag any .riv file onto the RAV window to load it.
-The animation begins playing immediately with the first available state machine.
+The animation begins playing immediately using the default playback target (or your configured state machine / animation).

 File Dialog